SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2016-01-22-debugging-unity-3d-with-vscode.markdown

 I have written several articles on the use of VSCode with Unity through its evolution but time and tide waits for no man as the behemoth of technology marches on.

-> If you have not heard of Microsoft’s new multi-platform lightweight code editor before, go and check out its [homepage](https://code.visualstudio.com/) ([https://code.visualstudio.com](https://code.visualstudio.com "https://code.visualstudio.com/")), it is chock full of fantastic stuff to make you drop MonoDevelop or any other lightweight editor.&nbsp; You can also check out my previous articles here and here.
+> If you have not heard of Microsoft’s new multi-platform lightweight code editor before, go and check out its [homepage](https://code.visualstudio.com/) ([https://code.visualstudio.com](https://code.visualstudio.com "https://code.visualstudio.com/")), it is chock full of fantastic stuff to make you drop MonoDevelop or any other lightweight editor.
+You can also check out my previous articles here and here.

 Microsoft VSCode has taken many great strides since last I donned my writing hat, most notably: